 The following post is part of an ongoing series entitled HIGH LIFE.
 ELEVATION regularly presents multimedia profiles of inspiring individuals who are achieving great things and working hard toward a better future.
 In this series, we will explore fascinating vocations, passions, and ways of life in diverse places around the globe.

-In this setting, it is with profound joy and honor that ELEVATION has the opportunity to promote the beautiful and life-affirming work of Playing For Change.
+It is with profound joy and honor that ELEVATION has the opportunity to promote the beautiful and life-affirming work of Playing For Change.
 Playing For Change (PFC) is an international, multicultural movement created to inspire and connect the world through music, to harness the great power of music to to break down boundaries and overcome distances between people.

 The movement was founded in 2002 as a shared vision of Los Angeles-based co-founders Mark Johnson and Whitney Kroenke.
 Johnson is a Grammy award-winning music producer and engineer.
 Kroenke is a longtime arts advocate and humanitarian.
 Their aim was to record and share with the world the music of the unheralded – street musicians, indigenous musicians, and others.
 They assembled a group of video and audio professionals and embarked on a journey to capture the beauty and spirit of little known musicians from rich cultures around the globe.